 St. George Villa

-This project transformed a dark, damp basement flat in Walthamstow, north London, into a light-filled home with an additional bedroom and expanded living space.
+This project transformed a dark, damp basement flat in Walthamstow, into a light-filled home with an additional bedroom and expanded living space.
 A new extension, connected to the existing house by a glazed link, sits slightly apart from the original structure.

 The extension is timber-framed with high levels of wood fibre insulation and small pad foundations.
 A planted courtyard introduces daylight to the existing rooms, while a rear garden slopes down to floor-to-ceiling glazing that opens the living space to the outdoors.